-Auschwitz Museum upset at scene in Amazon series “Hunters”
+Auschwitz Museum upset at scene in Amazon series ‘Hunters’

 “If anyone wants to show human tragedy in Auschwitz it is enough to reach for the thousands of sources (survivors’ testimonies) that are deeply shocking, but creating fiction that distorts the history of this real place is disrespectful of the people who suffered here,” Sawicki told The Associated Press.

 He said the museum is always willing to provide factual advice to anyone studying or working on Auschwitz history.
+More than 2 million people a year visit the site with its historic barracks, the ruins of the gas chambers and a monument to the victims.

 “Hunters” is about a postwar hunt in New York for Nazi war criminals.
-It includes a scene where inmates are figures in a chess game and are killed when they are taken off the chessboard.
+It includes a scene where Auschwitz inmates are figures in a chess game and are killed when they are taken off the chessboard.

 “This is false.
 There was no such thing,” Sawicki said.

+Weil, who is also the “Hunters” executive producer, said he used this “fictionalized event” to showcase the “most extreme … sadism and violence that the Nazis perpetrated against the Jews and other victims.”

+In his statement he thanked the Auschwitz Memorial for “keeping the memory of victims and survivors like my grandmother, Sara Weil, alive,” and expressed hope for a further dialogue to that purpose.

-Nazi Germans operated Auschwitz-Birkenau in 1940-45 when they occupied Poland.
+Nazi Germany operated Auschwitz-Birkenau between 1940 and 1945 when it occupied Poland.
 Emotional, international observances with the participation of survivors were held last month in Oswiecim to mark 75 years since the Soviet army liberated the camp.